BIKASH1002/DistilBERT-News-Detector/README.md

 ## Conclusion

-This project demonstrates a powerful and efficient approach to solving the fake news detection problem using DistilBERT.
+This project demonstrates a powerful and efficient approach to solving the fake news detection problem using `DistilBERT`.
 The model achieves a 99.76% accuracy on the validation set, with near-perfect precision, recall, and F1-score across both classes.
-With tools like Weights & Biases (WandB), the project provides a reproducible and transparent workflow, making it easy to track and improve model performance over time.
+With tools like `WandB`, the project provides a reproducible and transparent workflow, making it easy to track and improve model performance over time.

 This model can be further improved by: